ABOUT

 Hey!
 My name is Dixie.
 I absolutely love counseling and helping others learn more about themselves, while improving their lives.
 I use Cognitive Behavioral Therapy (CBT), Motivational Interviewing, and Mindfulness techniques to help you learn more about your thoughts, emotions, and behaviors, while joining you in the process of change.
 I will be active and intentional with therapy, and collaboratively set goals to develop a strong therapeutic relationship.
 We will work together to explore, address, and resolve your concerns.
 My job is to be a listener, facilitator, and guide to help you see solutions in your life.

-I am a wife and a mom to one beautiful son, Brooks, and a dog, Rosco.
-I have a Ph.D in Counselor Education and Supervision from Auburn University and have been a counselor for over five years working with various types of client concerns, such as depression, anxiety, bipolar disorder, and relationship challenges.
+I am a wife and a mom to two beautiful sons, Brooks and Brycen, and a dog, Rosco.
+I have a Ph.D in Counselor Education and Supervision from Auburn University and have been a counselor for over 10 years working with various types of client concerns, such as depression, anxiety, bipolar disorder, and relationship challenges.
 I am a licensed Professional Counselor in the state of GA and AL. My husband is a hard worker and inspires me daily.
-My two children, Brooks and Rosco, are the lights of our life and we enjoy spending the weekends at the park, watching football, and making memories with family.
+My three children, Brooks, Brycen, and Rosco, are the lights of our life and we enjoy spending the weekends at the park, watching football, and making memories with family.

 What is